xrtmdnet/AlexaDeviceIdentifier/README.md

 ## Instructions
 Below are the instructions for activation  and use of the _**Alexa Device Identifier**_.
 ### Invocation
-Invoke the app by saying, "_Alexa, Identify Device_"
+Invoke the app by saying, "_Alexa, Open Identify Device_" or "_Alexa, Open Identify_"
 ### Phrases
 Identify the assigned name of your Alexa device with any of the following phrases:
 - "Device Name"